 Buying a home today is about more than just finding an excellent location and a beautiful house.
-Buyers must think about the future value of the real estate and its importance.
+Buyers must think about future value and its importance.
 Personal benefit relates to the intention of the buyer.
-Is this the permanent family home? an investment? a fixer-upper or a chance to try flipping?
-Most people who consider a 1031 tax abatement have a short-term interest in the property.
+Is this the permanent family home?
+An investment?
+A fixer-upper or a chance to try flipping?
+Most people who consider a 1031 exchange have a short-term interest in the property.

-With 1031, there is a firm timeline that must be followed between the time that real estate is sold and another exchanged.
-This timeline is divided into two distinct periods, the Identification Period and the Exchange Period.
-The Identification Period is the first 45 days of the exchange; in this time, the real estate to be exchanged has to be officially recognized.
+With a 1031 Exchange; there is a firm timeline that must be followed between the time that real estate is sold and another exchanged.
+This timeline is divided into two distinct periods; Identification Period and the Exchange Period.
+The Identification Period is the first 45 days of the exchange; the real estate to be exchanged has to be officially recognized.
 As such, taxpayers who have multiple properties must identify one to proceed.
-Also, if Mother Nature steps in and destroys the home that was to be exchanged, 1031 will have to be dismissed.
+Also; if Mother Nature steps in and destroys the home that was to be exchanged, 1031 will have to be dismissed.
 The process of exchange is very stringent.

 The exchange period ends when a replacement property has been successfully exchanged with the original, not to exceed 180 days from the start of the Identification Period.

-The principles of the 1031 tax exchange have simplified since it was initially introduced.
-Instead of requiring that buyers sell their current property before buying a new one, the IRS has recently allowed taxpayers to complete a reverse exchange, where the buyer purchases a replacement property before selling the original property.
-A non-simultaneous exchange of property is known as a Starker Tax-deferred exchange.
+The principles of the 1031 tax exchange have simplified since introduced.
+Instead of requiring that buyers sell their current property before buying a new one, the IRS has recently allowed taxpayers to complete a reverse exchange, where the buyer purchases a replacement property before selling the first property.
+A non-simultaneous transfer of property is known as a Starker Tax-deferred exchange.
 Another simplification to the process involves the definition of “real” property.

 Following Through With a 1031 Tax Exchange

 Think of 1031 as a traditional IRA or 401k.
-When you sell assets in a tax-deferred retirement plan, the capital gains are deferred until you cash out of the retirement plan.
+When you sell assets in a tax-deferred retirement plan; capital gains are deferred until you cash out of the retirement plan.
 Same with 1031.
 As long as you re-invest your money in real estate, you may stall on the taxes.

-- Enter into a 1031 agreement with a Qualified Intermediary (who will be named as principal in the sale of your sold property and the resulting purchase of new property).
+Enter into a 1031 agreement with a Qualified Intermediary; who will be named as principal in the sale of your sold property and the resulting purchase of a new property.
 The exchange agreement must meet IRS requirements regarding proceeds.
-Along with the transaction, an amendment to escrow is signed which names the QI as the seller.
+Along with the transaction; the amendment to escrow is signed which names the QI as the seller.
 Replacement property does not need to be identified yet.

-- File form 8824 with the IRS when taxes are filed, in addition to required state tax documents.
+File form 8824 below with the IRS when your filing taxes; in addition to required state tax documents.